-All children have a "Busy Book", Maths book and RE book which celebrates their learning and achievements throughout their year in Nursery.
-Nursery staff share their books with parents during the year and parents are also encouraged to contribute to their child's Busy Book.
+All children have a "Busy Book" which celebrates their learning and achievements throughout their year in Nursery.
+Nursery staff share Busy Books with parents during the year and parents are also encouraged to contribute to their child's Busy Book.